valrus/small-clever-rooms/_posts/2019-01-08-2018_Retrospective.md

 but are actually driven by emotions that you're not even aware of.
 I know about this because it took me until about the age of 30 to start recovering from it.
 (See _Therapy_, above.)

+## Anyway That's It

+I don't feel like trying to wrap this up in an elegant way.
+Here's to 2019 not being a total shitshow.